 years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Gigg have been found, including Gedge, Gidge, Gigg, Gegg, Ginge, Genge and others.

 Distinguished members of the family include Margaret Giggs (1508-1570), birth name of Margaret Clement or Clements, understood to be one of the most educated women of the Tudor era.
 Born in Norfolk

-, her father was a gentleman but enlisted the aid of Sir Thomas More, who brought her up from a...
-Another 67 words (5 lines of text) are included under the topic Early Gigg Notables in all our PDF Extended History products and printed products wherever possible.
+, her father was a gentleman but enlisted the aid of Sir Thomas More, who brought her up from a child with his own daughters.
+In 1530, she...
+Another 59 words (4 lines of text) are included under the topic Early Gigg Notables in all our PDF Extended History products and printed products wherever possible.

 Families began migrating abroad in enormous numbers because of the political and religious discontent in England